-Think before you connect – Before you connect to a public network, make sure to confirm with the appropriate staff that the network you are about to join is legitimate.
+Think before you connect – There are many ways that attackers can steal your data and hack your passwords just by simply connecting to a network.
+Before you connect to a public network, make sure to confirm with the appropriate staff that the network you are about to join is legitimate.
 Stay away from online shopping, banking or sensitive work while on a public network.
 Also, do not click or download any suspicious links that you may receive.

 Guard your devices – A good practice is to never leave your devices unattended in public.
 Make sure you secure your devices whether in a taxi or in the airport.

 Don’t be overly trusting – Be aware of your surroundings and don’t fall for any social engineering techniques.

 Monitor account activity – Although you should be routinely reviewing your statements for suspicious activity, upon returning from your trip you should take additional precautions.
 If one of your accounts was compromised, catching it as early as possible is the best way to limit potential losses so monitor activity closely and report any suspicious transactions!